ALA-herbarium/documentation/learning_sql.md

 **6.** Click the CSV button if you want to download the results.

+**7.** Sometimes you will find that not all the data you need is in the `flat` table.

+There are hundreds of tables in Arctos, linked together via shared field values and identifiers.
+The basic goal in a relational database is to “normalize” the data, which means that no information element is stored redundantly (e.g., in two or fields or two records).
+For example, if there are two collections from the same place, the longitude and latitude of that place should not be stored twice in the same collections table.
+Note: the cached `flat` table is _denormalized_ table with lots of redundancy of this kind.

+The link between tables can be visualized in an Entity-Relationship (“ER”) diagram.
+There is no recent ER diagram for Arctos, but [here][7] is one from 2013.
+You can however see a list of tables [here][8]; in the section ‘Constraints’ below the fields you can see which fields (‘OriginatesFrom’) link to fields in other tables (‘ReferencesColumn’).

+See the [SQL examples](learning_sql.sql) for how to `JOIN` tables.

 **7.** More resources:

  * The official [Arctos cheat sheet][4]